 Behavioral health looks at how human behaviors and choices impact mental and physical health.
-Behavioral health comprises broader concepts including mental wellness and substance use disorders (SUDs).
-While data show an increase in the prevalence of behavioral health disorders in the United States (U.S.), it also demonstrates many Americans are not pursuing treatment for these disorders.
-Quality measurement and quality improvement tools remain an important aspect of assessing and improving the treatment of behavioral health conditions.
+Behavioral health comprises broader concepts, including mental wellness and substance use disorders (SUDs).
+These two main aspects of behavioral health often occur together and may affect each other 1 Quality measurement and quality improvement tools remain an important aspect of assessing and improving the treatment of behavioral health conditions.

-The review and evaluation of behavioral health measures continues to be a priority of the National Quality Forum (NQF).
 At present, there are 45 NQF-endorsed behavioral health measures.
-The background and description of NQF's most recent Behavioral Health and Substance Use (BHSU) Standing Committee meeting, as well as previous meetings, are available on NQF's project webpage.
+NQF's most recent Behavioral Health and Substance Use (BHSU) Standing Committee roster and measure evaluation meeting materials are available on NQF's project webpage.
 This Standing Committee oversees the measurement portfolio used to advance accountability and quality in the delivery of behavioral health and substance use services.

-During the spring 2021 measure evaluation cycle, the BHSU Standing Committee evaluated one maintenance measure around the treatment for substance use disorders against NQF's standard evaluation criteria: #3175 Continuation of Pharmacotherapy for Opioid Use Disorder (University of Southern California).
-The Standing Committee recommended the measure for endorsement.
+During the spring 2021 measure evaluation cycle, the BHSU Standing Committee evaluated one maintenance measure against NQF's standard evaluation criteria: #3175 Continuation of Pharmacotherapy for Opioid Use Disorder (University of Southern California).
+This measure centers around the treatment of SUDs.
+The Standing Committee recommended the measure for endorsement, and the Consensus Standards Approval Committee (CSAC) upheld the Standing Committee's recommendation.

-A summary of the measure currently under review is included in the body of the report; detailed summaries of the Standing Committee's discussion and ratings of the criteria for the measure are in Appendix A.
+A summary of the measure is included in the body of the report; detailed summaries of the Standing Committee's discussion and ratings of the criteria for the measure are in Appendix A.